 The following graph shows the 4-week moving average of weekly claims since 1971.

 Click on graph for larger image.

-This was above the consensus forecast.
-The low level of claims suggest relatively few layoffs.
+This was lower than the consensus forecast.
+The low level of claims suggest few layoffs.